Skip to Content

 LaCambreCemetery-201604 Photo by: Kristine Dworkin

 When I first suggested we visit the German Military Cemetery, my kids were perplexed, frankly so were my parents who were born during World War II.
 They wondered why we’d go see where the “bad guys” were buried.
-While it’s easy to see such situations in a black and white manner, I thought it was important for my kids to know that even those “bad guys” were given a dignified burial.
+While it’s easy to see such situations in a black-and-white manner, I thought it was important for my kids to know that even those “bad guys” were given a dignified burial.
 More than 21,000 soldiers are interned at La Cambe, making it the largest of Normandy’s six military cemeteries.
 About 80 percent of those in this cemetery were less than 20 years old when they died.
 With its simple grave markers, few crosses, an angular design and layout, it’s a stark contrast to the American Military Cemetery.
 It was not only worth seeing, it was worth the conversation that sprung up while we were there.
 While looking at so much youth that met an early demise we couldn’t help but wonder about the road that brought them there.
 Had they been misled?
 Did they feel they had a choice?
 Were some of these people victims of one of history’s most lethal cliques?
-There amid the graves of German soldiers who had been dead for more than seven decades, history gave up two societal principles for my children to keep in mind, mob mentality and the risks of falling in with the wrong crowd.
+There, amid the graves of German soldiers who had been dead for more than seven decades, history gave up two societal principles for my children to keep in mind, mob mentality and the risks of falling in with the wrong crowd.

 Educational Resources for Learning about D-Day